Aayusha2055/sheenycare/_posts/2021-04-30-retinol-and-vitamin-c.md

 You may have heard about all of these ingredients working on different areas of your skin but do not understand exactly what they do.

-The truth is you can use these powerful, natural products on your entire face (regardless of which side you have the most lines on).
+The truth is you can use these powerful ingredients, however, applying the products in the wrong way can be detrimental to your skin.

-However, applying the wrong products can be detrimental to your skin.
 The right way to apply them can help your skin look younger, feel flattered, have less stress, and even help fight wrinkles.

 ## Can You Apply Retinol and Vitamin C at the Same Time?

 Vitamin C and retinol (Vitamin A) are natural ingredients that help hydrate and strengthen your skin.